**STUDENT LOAN RELIEF PROGRAM8**

-Ruleville Nursing and Rehabilitation Center is looking to hire a part-time Occupational Therapist to provide patient centered occupational therapy for patients in our long-term care facility in Mississippi.
+Ruleville Nursing and Rehabilitation Center is looking to hire a full-time or Part-time Occupational Therapist to provide patient centered occupational therapy for patients in our long-term care facility in Mississippi.
 Are you a passionate professional with high ethical standards?
 Do you have a positive, helpful, and enthusiastic attitude and want to join a rapidly growing skilled nursing rehabilitation team that will appreciate what you have to offer as an Occupational Therapist?
 Are you looking for a well-respected and supportive company that can offer you opportunities for professional growth?
 If so, please read on.

 Our primary focus is on providing patients with the best possible care by providing our employees with the high-quality education and training needed to be leaders in the industry.
 Our employees have access to the latest technology regarding therapy programs, treatment approaches, and documentation.
 We are invested in the success of each team member, providing not only exceptional pay and benefits, but a very supportive work environment.